nnellans/terraform-guide/README.md

 }
 ```

 - Each Provider has its own unique settings.
-This may include settings such as the credentials used to authenticate to the vendor's API, which region to use, which subscription to use, etc.
+This may include settings such as credentials, which region to use, which subscription to use, etc.
-  - Do not put sensitive credentials in the `provider` block, as storing passwords directly in code is a **bad** idea!
+  - Do NOT put sensitive credentials in the `provider` block, as storing passwords directly in code is a **bad** idea!
   - Some Providers support alternate ways to provide these values, such as using environment variables.
 It is recommended to use these alternate methods
   - Check out your Provider's documentation for more information
 - You may still see code that uses the `version` argument inside of a `provider` block.
-Do NOT use this, it's deprecated.
+Do NOT do this, it's deprecated.
 Instead, you should specify the supported Provider versions in the `terraform` block (see above)
 - You can declare multiple `provider` blocks for a single Provider, with each block using a different configuration.
 See the two `aws` blocks in the example code above
   - The first instance you define is considered the *default* Provider and does not need to use the `alias` argument
   - Any other instances you define must have a unique `alias` argument that will be used to reference this instance of the Provider